rstudio/pins-python/CONTRIBUTING.md

 There are two important details to note for testing:

-* **Backends**. pins can write to backends like s3, azure, and RStudio Connect, so you will need to set credentials to test against them.
+* **Backends**. pins can write to backends like s3, azure, and Posit Connect, so you will need to set credentials to test against them.
 * **Pytest Marks**.
 You can disable tests over a specific backend through pytest's `-m` flag.
 For example...